polterguy/phosphorusfive-dox/chapter-15.md

 # FYI, P5 is fork friendly, and free-fusable

-Linguistics are funny, especially when you start perceiving them from a poetic point of phew ;) - I like to think that the poetic ambiguity is one of the intrinsic qualities you will find very soothing in your life, as you start out really using P5.
+Linguistics are funny, especially when you start perceiving them from a poetic point of phew ;) - I like to think that the poetic ambiguity of P5 is one of the intrinsic qualities you will find very soothing in your life together with it.

-One interesting feature of our CRUD database layer from our previous chapter, is that it is *100% generic*.
+One interesting feature of our CRUD database layer from our previous chapter, is that it is (almost) *100% generic*.
 Which means that we can *extract* its core parts, and create a 100% perfectly encapsulatet and re-usable set of components.
 This helps us accommodate for future change, *without* breaking the rules of *"YAGNI"*.

 **Definition**; YAGNI means *"You Ain't Gonna Need It"*, and implies you should never implement something you'll probably never need.
 This important design principle, often contradicts another important design principle of OOP - Which is that you should expect change.
 Hence, the art of balancing YAGNI, with the design principles necessary to accommodate for future change - Often times seems like an impossible task.